 The health care industry is fast paced and growing and in need of more registered nurses.
-The Licensed Practical Nurse may continue his/her education to earn an Associate Degree in Applied Science at Northeastern.
 At the successful completion of the program students are eligible to apply to take the NCLEX exam to obtain licensure in the state of Colorado as a Registered Nurse.

 Students interested in transferring to a four-year institution after NJC will need to talk with an advisor about the difference between the transfer program and the LPN, RN and NA programs.